gotryiton/gotryiton-ios/Docs/FunctionalSpec.md

    - tab names are specified by api
    - tab apis are specified by api
       - similar behavior to lists in GTIOv3
-- A user can switch to consume the list of popular looks in a feed view (view 8.1) rather than a grid view
+- A user can switch to consume the list of popular looks in a feed view (like view 8.1) rather than a grid view
+   - see (view 9.1.1)
-   - see questions
+   - see question# 3 for clarification
 - A list can have a custom image above the grid
    - banner area (view TBD)
       - image and link served via api
 - A user can pull to refresh the list of looks
+   - see 13.6